 Ruby Lopez - Earth Care Educator

 Ruby Lopez is Earth Care's Cadre Member working our Sustainable Schools Program at Salazar Elementary and Carlos Gilbert.
 She is a recent graduate of Santa Fe High School who has been working with community improvement programs since 2013.
 She is currently working as a sustainability educator and will be beginning college classes in January.

-Mary Ann Maestas - Program Coordinator
+Mary Ann Maestas - Communications Coordinator

 Mary Ann is the Coordinator of Earth Care's programs and the person we all look to to keep things moving and organized.
 She graduated from Earth Care's Cadre Program where she completed her service working with the Santa Fe Farmers Market Institute for two years.
 She was born and raised in Santa Fe.
 She has a B.A. in Environmental Science and Policy from Smith College.
 After graduating she headed to Jordan on a Critical Language Scholarship to continue her Arabic language studies.
 Prior to joining the Earth Care’s Food Justice Cadre, she worked as a Program Assistant at an environmental studies institute in the Middle East.
 After a few years away, she is excited to rejoin her community supporting local food and food access in Santa Fe.